Lassie Online

 George S. Elrick

 When Whitman Books revived the old "Big Little Books" in the late sixties, one of the first issued was this miniature Lassie novel.
 All Big Little Books followed a formula of a 4 inch by 5 inch format with an illustration every other page.
-Early ones were hardcovered, the later issued in paperback; plus early illos were in full color, later ones black and white sketches.
+Early ones were "hardcovered" in thin cardboard, the later books issued in paperback; plus early illos were in full color, later ones had black-and-white sketches.

 Lassie and the Shabby Sheik